ned14/pcpp/README.rst

 A full, detailed list of known non-conformance with the C99 standard is below.
 Pull requests with bug fixes and new unit tests for the fix are welcome.

-If you are on Python 2, files are parsed as strings, and unicode is not supported.
 On Python 3, input and output files can have your choice of encoding, and you can hook file open to inspect the encoding using ``chardet``.